RW2023/swoletrack/README.md

 - 📈 **View personal records** (PRs) by exercise
 - 🔥 **See current and longest workout streaks**
 - 📊 **Weekly breakdown** of total sets, volume, and exercises
+- 🤖 **AI-generated weekly training guidance** using OpenAI — personalized suggestions for what to train next, based on your activity
+  - Summaries are **generated once per day** and **stored in Supabase** for cost efficiency
+  - A **"Regenerate" button** allows users to manually refresh their weekly summary on demand
 - ⚡ **Quick add** workouts or exercises on the fly using a floating action button (FAB)
 - 🌙 **Light & dark mode** support using Tailwind’s `dark:` classes and custom HSL-based theming
 - 💅 Beautiful and responsive UI styled with Tailwind CSS and [DaisyUI](https://daisyui.com/)